QUALITY ZINC NICKEL, ZINC IRON, AND ZINC ELECTROPLATING SERVICES

-DeKalb Metal Finishing has provided quality electroplating and metal finishing services for the automotive and general industry sectors for more than 70 years.
-Our electroplating company offers and specializes in RoHS compliant alkaline electroplating with environmentally friendly trivalent passivates and sealers.
+DeKalb Metal Finishing in Indiana has provided quality electroplating and metal finishing services for the automotive and general industry sectors for more than 70 years.
+Our plating company offers and specializes in RoHS compliant alkaline electroplating with environmentally friendly trivalent passivates and sealers.

 Electroplating works by using electrical current to coat a conductive object with a thin layer of material, such as zinc plating, zinc-iron plating, or zinc-nickel plating in order to improve corrosion protection, add aesthetic qualities to the surface, allow for rubber to metal bonding, or increase abrasion and wear resistance.